Summer Programs FAQ

 Q: Where are Studio East Summer Camps held?

 Summer Camps are held at various locations within 5 miles of Studio East, at schools, churches and community centers.
 Registered families will be notified via email of the camp location as soon as our venues are confirmed – usually by early April.
 Note: If you need wheelchair access to a camp venue please contact our office for any special instructions.
-Click here for a list of our summer locations.

 Q: I have more than one child and I want them in camp during the same weeks.
 How will this work when their camps are not at the same location?